anjackson/scrapy-url-frontier/README.md

 The crawl runs at this point, and because `allowed_domains` is unset, quickly widens in scope to cover a number of hosts.

-If the crawl it killed and restarted, the crawl will continue to get the URLs that were discovered but not crawled.
+If the crawl is killed and restarted, the crawl will continue to get the URLs that were discovered but not crawled.

 But the crawl will not make a full restart, i.e. the URL Frontier acts as a dupe filter.
 However, seed URLs get marked as `dont_filter` and this is implemented here as allowing immediate recrawl, so seeds will be re-fetched on restarts.